 "Silent" heart attack?

-Is it possible to have heart attack without knowing having heart attack?
+Is it possible to have a heart attack without knowing you're having a heart attack?

 Dear Neil O.,